 join the music & sound tech ministry

 If you are interested in joining the Music Ministry at St. Pat's we invite you to fill out the audition form below!
+Questions can be directed to Stephen Royal at directorofliturgy@gmail.com

 What you can expect from

-st. patrick’s music ministry & tech:
+st. patrick’s music & sound tech ministry:

 • Opportunities to grow as a Christian musician or tech